Systemic Design for Regenerative Practice

 MonViso Institute campus, Serre Lamboi, Ostana, Valle Po, Italy

-We will apply various SD methods in practice and explore their relational value for regeneration in the MVI context.
-Foreseen methods and practices are drone photogrammetry, architectural lidar and thermal scanning, 3D printing and CNC routing, visitor guidance through questioning-signalisation on trails, community integration and co-work, hosting and facilitating a community event on campus, executing the third social network analysis in Ostana, (wet)land restoration, physical community work, inner development e.g. through meditative and flow practices, a solo night out in the wild, visual dialogues with gigamapping, sketching, and others.
+Content We will embody the use of the SD Wheel of Inquiry and practice question-based navigation for systemic intervention applied to the MVI system, the mountain ommunity setting, the alpine-urban context, the bioregional approach.
+How can SD support and enables regenerative practice?
+We will demonstrate various SD methods and explore their relational value for regeneration.
+Foreseen methods and practices are drone photogrammetry, architectural lidar scanning, 3D printing and CNC routing, visitor guidance through questioning-signalisation on trails, community integration and co-work, hosting and facilitating a community event on campus, social network analysis, (wet)land restoration, physical community work, inner development e.g. through meditative and flow practices, visual dialogues with gigamapping, sketching, and others - including "non-intervening" as a practice of holding space.
+These demonstrations are partly steered by the interest of the participants, and we create space for a fluid, interest-driven time in the mountains.

-What you learn
+What you experience

 You will acquire in-depth practice of what regeneration entails, and of using the SD wheel of inquiry as a leading scientific, designerly and applied framework to intervene in complexity.
 The case of the MVI system is a rich and diverse learning playground to become profound in SD, and add substantial practical experience to the more theoretical foundational learning in SD.
-You will learn specific methods in their application with a high value in practice, i.e. drone photogrammetry and contour mapping, 3D and CNC engineering design for prototyping land use models (from a photogrammetry dataset of the land), visitor communication through questions and systemic simplification, social network analysis data collection through interviews, community facilitation, gigamapping, artistic expression, sketching, and accompanying inner development and resilience building through mental-physical activities in the wild mountain nature.
+You will experience specific methods in their application with a high value in practice, i.e. drone photogrammetry and contour mapping, 3D and CNC engineering design for prototyping land use models (from a photogrammetry dataset of the land), visitor communication through questions and systemic simplification, social network analysis data collection through interviews, community facilitation, gigamapping, artistic expression, sketching, and accompanying inner development and resilience building through mental-physical activities in the wild mountain nature.

 For whom?